ZiadJ/knockoutjs-reactor/README.md

 The observable <b>this.data</b> above listens to changes in all subscribables within <b>this.params</b> but no additional listeners are created for subcribables used within the evaluator function.

-If say we'd like to avoid listening to changes in this.params.showSearch we can rearrange our object as follows:
+The callback parameter <b>trigger</b> is being used to determine what's been modified.
+In our case <b>this.params.showSearch</b>
+is being ignored but simply arranging our object as follows can achieve the same results:

     this.params = {
         name: ko.observable(),